jacksonjost/jacksonjost/README.md

 ## Hi 👋

-I'm currently a Master's student in Applied Mathematics at Johns Hopkins University.
+I'm a Master's student in Applied Mathematics at Johns Hopkins University.
 My undergrad degree was in Applied Mathematics and Neuroscience from Syracuse University.

 I'm currently trying to do cool things at [Advanced Imaging Laboratory](HTTPS://advancedimage.net).